Hill Care and the Coronavirus Outbreak

 We ask that you continue to follow these simple guidelines:

 - Please contact your care home and book your visit in advance.
 This will ensure that we can manage them safely and mean the appropriate cleaning and hygiene regimes are in place between visits.

-- At the start of your visit staff will administer an LFD test, complete a health screening questionnaire, and will also take your temperature.
+- You can now take and register your own LFT test, and forward the test result to staff; allowing you more time with your loved one.
 If you are showing any symptoms which could indicate covid-19 such as a raised temperature, a new and persistent cough, a loss of taste or smell and a general feeling of being unwell please do not travel to the care home as we may be forced to refuse entry to you.

 - Please ensure that you wear a disposable face mask and PPE.
 You will be asked to practice social distancing for the duration of your visit, although the guidelines now allow for the holding of hands.